superjax/inertial_sense_ros/README.md

 - INS full odometry streaming
 - Dual IMU streaming
 - Full GPS data streaming
+- Timestamping uses GPS timestamps when available and syncs sensor messages with ROS time if unavailable.

 ## ToDo
-- Fix timestamping to use GPS timestamps
+- Flash configuration via parameters
 - Magnetomter streaming
 - Barometer streaming
 - Coning and Sculling integral streaming
-- Adjusting rate of streaming on-the-fly with dynamic reconfigure
+- Adjusting rate of streaming and flash configuration on-the-fly with dynamic reconfigure

 ## Installation
 This is a ROS package, with the InertialSenseSDK as a submodule, so just create a catkin workspace, clone this into the `src` folder, pull down the submodule and build